Apple won’t be asking Keith Richards for a product endorsement any time soon.

 The 69-year-old Rolling Stones guitarist claims he’s “not totally” anti-iPod, and that he asks his wife and children to call up songs for him on their Apple players.

-Another concession to digital is CDs, which are still in rotation at the Richards house.
+Another concession to digital is CDs, which he said are still in rotation at the Richards house.

-Nevertheless, he believes that listeners are “all being shortchanged” by encoded audio files.
+Nevertheless, the rock icon believes that listeners are “all being shortchanged” by encoded audio files.

-“There’s something missing there,” he said, “but it’s the price of the future I guess.”
+“There’s something missing there,” Richards said, “but it’s the price of the future I guess.”